viniciusmagalhaes/JavaScript/README.md

 - Closures can be used to easily pass parameters to callback functions.
 - Private data can be emulated by using closures.
 This is common in object-oriented programming and namespace design.
 - Closures should be not overused in constructors.
 Adding to the prototype is a better idea.

+## Module

+We can use functions and closure to make modules.
+A module is a function or object that presents an interface but that hides its state and implementation.